LSLR Collaborative

 Why is lead service line replacement important?

-Even if your community has a water system with effective corrosion control and low drinking water lead levels, LSLs can contribute unpredictable and variable sources of exposure.
+Even if your community has a water system with effective corrosion control and low drinking water lead levels, LSLs, the final link in the water infrastructure network that delivers water to your home, can contribute unpredictable and variable sources of exposure.
 For homes with LSLs, the service line typically contributes the greatest percentage of lead to the tap.
 With the reduction of lead in new plumbing material, the next large opportunity for reducing the risk of exposure to lead in drinking water is the removal of LSLs.

 Why is lead a problem?